 One of the most frequent questions I am asked about the nuts and bolts of homeschooling is “What do I do with my baby and toddler while I’m trying to teach the older children?”
 Let’s face it, homeschooling mamas are the ultimate multi-taskers.
 Did you know that I can teach Latin, correct a spelling test, supervise a sewing project, cook dinner, write an article, chase a new crawler and help a toddler go to the bathroom all at the same time?
 Actually, I can’t do anything of the sort.
 And that, my friends, seems to be the problem; we are under the illusion that such management brilliance is actually possible.

 I thought about detailing here some of the many and varied methods for scheduling infants and distracting toddlers so that the home educating mother can proceed with focused, quiet and well-planned teaching perfection.
-I thought about it… for about three minutes.
+I thought about it… for about two minutes.
 I know all the suggestions and I’ve even used some of them.
 The reality, however, is that I have been only periodically successful because life is messy and unpredictable.

 My solution?
 It’s a good one but can be hard to swallow, particularly for the “type A” personalities among us (you know who you are); but perhaps it can bring someone out there a little bit of peace.

 As homeschooling mothers, we are charged with the challenging task of managing our homes.
 This requires a good measure of discipline and planning as well as a tremendous amount of flexibility.
 Our vocation is a complicated thing and along with being a spiritual reality is also, practically speaking, our job.
 Those of us with multiple children find that the day-to-day operations require all of our time and talents.
 We have an image in our minds of the perfect day and apply ourselves to making it a reality.

 Enter the small, developing human beings in our lives.
 Messy.
 Testing.
 Unpredictable.
 Noisy.
 Needy.
 So needy.